-The Company signed an engagement letter with Alexander Capital, L.P. in August of 2014, under which Alexander Capital, L.P. earns a fee on total investments by their clients.
-Alexander Capital, L.P. earned fees of \$0 and \$121,000 for the three months ended March 31, 2019 and 2018, respectively.
-As of March 31, 2019, Alexander Capital, L.P. has been issued warrants to purchase a total of 588,391 shares of common stock, exercisable at prices between \$3.30 and \$5.40 per share and for five years from the date of issuance.
+The Company signed an engagement letter with Alexander Capital, L.P. in August of 2014 ("August 2014 Engagement Letter"), under which Alexander Capital, L.P. earned a fee on total investments by their clients.
+Alexander Capital, L.P. earned fees of \$200,250 and \$321,300 for the three and six months ended June 30, 2018, under the August 2014 Engagement Letter.
+As of June 30, 2019, Alexander Capital, L.P. has been issued warrants to purchase a total of 588,391 shares of common stock, exercisable at prices between \$3.30 and \$5.40 per share and for five years from the date of issuance, under the August 2014 Engagement Letter.
+The August 2014 Engagement Letter was terminated upon the completion of the IPO.

 Pursuant to the underwriting agreement entered into between the Company and Alexander Capital, L.P. in connection with the IPO (the "Underwriting Agreement"), Alexander Capital, L.P. was paid a cash fee of \$900,000, as well as a non-accountable expense allowance of \$120,000 and reimbursements of \$100,000.
 Pursuant to the Underwriting Agreement, we issued Alexander Capital, L.P. warrants to purchase 72,000 shares of common stock.
-Such warrants are exercisable at a per share price of \$6.25 and are exercisable at any time during the five-year period commencing 180 days from the effective date of the IPO, which period shall not exceed five years from such effective date.
+Such warrants are fully vested, exercisable at a per share price of \$6.25 and are exercisable at any time during the five-year period commencing 180 days from the effective date of the IPO, which period shall not exceed five years from such effective date.